Stage 7 - Victory Conditions

 Investigating that code:

 • print("You have slain all the enemies.
-You are victorious!") → displays a victory message
+You are victorious!") shows the win message.

 Testing